vackosar/vackosar.github.io/_posts/2023-08-19-Validate-Reliability-of-Research-Paper.md

   - Burden of Evidence: What is the specific evidence for the claims?
 Are the comparisons valid?
 Or are there hidden effects?
 Is this Randomized double blind placebo control (RDBPC) trial?
   - Transparent: Is the process published and reliable?
 Are the numbers published and do they show reasonable statistical distribution?
 If you wanted to hide something, where it would you hide it?
 4. Scientific Context: What does existing research and the history of this field suggest about these findings?
   - The idea: Is there clear main finding or an attempt to create confusion by adding unnecessary instead?
+Is the main message coherent?
   - Shoulders of giants: What previous research this paper cites and stands on?
 What the assumptions and were they proven?
   - Cross check: Is the explanation for the claims correct?
 How does it compare to similar related research?
 Are the existing trends and order of magnitude estimates matching the results?
 5. Future Expectations and Impact: